 Among (the Kabyles) the virtues of honesty, hospitality, and good-nature are conspicuous.
 It is not their misfortune alone that the lowlands know them no more…. it is (that) of the whole civilised world.
 Descendants of a mighty race whose culture once spread from the Atlantic to the Red Sea and the Hauran, from Crete to Timbuctoo and the Sudan, there are still to be found among them (a love) of the arts and sciences, the spirit of conquest, the capacity for self-government which, if developed, would make them again a great nation.

 Melville William Hilton-Simpson (1925)

 I have spoken a great deal about the Berbers and their illustrious history, but, apart from describing my visits to Kabylie, I have not talked much about my husband’s people, the Kabyles.
-The Kabyles, one of the many groups of ethnic Berbers scattered all over North Africa, are by far the largest of Algeria’s Berber populations.
+The Kabyles are by far the largest of the many groups of ethnic Berbers scattered all over North Africa.
 They number between five and seven million, split between those still living in Algeria and those living abroad as part of the Algerian diaspora.
 Continue reading